What to do in Valletta? The 13 must-see sights in Malta’s capital

 One of the museum’s most remarkable pieces is the “Sleeping Lady”, a prehistoric statue of a female figure thought to represent a fertility goddess.
 This sculpture bears witness to the artistic skill and creativity of Malta’s ancient civilisations.

 Admission fees are as follows: adults (18+): €5.00; youths (12–17), students and seniors (60+): €3.50; children (6–11): €2.50; toddlers (1–5): free.
-Open Monday to Sunday, 10:00–18:00.
+Open daily, 9:00–18:00 (17:00 in January and February).

 ⛪ For archaeology enthusiasts, it’s essential to combine the museum with the temples of Ħaġar Qim and Mnajdra and the Ħal Saflieni Hypogeum — three outstanding Neolithic sites that rank among Malta’s must-see attractions.